robomq/robomq.io/docs/broadcast.md

 import pika
 ```

-The full documentation of this library is at <https://pika.readthedocs.org/en/0.9.14/>.
+The full documentation of this library is at <a href="https://pika.readthedocs.org/en/0.9.14/" target="_blank">https://pika.readthedocs.org/en/0.9.14/</a>.

 > pika library is not thread safe.
 Do not use a connection or channel across threads.